+23 THE LAW QUAD .

+Billio

+TUAN

+TININ

+1

+-Otto

-23 THE LAW QUAD Fling a Frisbee or fire a football out on the grass of this patch of pastoral peace at the heart of the University, surrounded by the buildings of what is generally acknowledged to be the most beautiful law school in the country.
+Fling a Frisbee or fire a football out on the grass of this patch of pastoral peace at the heart of the University, surrounded by the buildings of what is generally accepted as the most beautiful law school in the country.

+PIL

-DESIGN YOUR LIFE Spend a semester with Profs.
+DESIGN YOUR LIFE

+Spend a semester with Profs.
 Bridgette Carr, '02, and Vivek Sankaran, '01, using problem-solving skills to define the life you want after law school.
 In Designing a Fulfilling Life in the Law, you'll learn how to use design-thinking skills to tackle the vexing question of how to craft the life and vocation you seek.
 You'll reflect on your values about work and life, brainstorm possibilities for future paths, prototype different things you're interested in, and develop a vision for your future.
-You'll do all of this while also considering how your identity and privilege have affected and might affect your path.
-Perhaps most importantly, you'll learn these skills and think about these questions in a community of like-minded students. $25{\text{GAME ON!}}$ If you need a break from legal research, hit up a different library: Through U-M's Computer and Video Game Archive, delve into an extensive collection of video games, consoles, and more, from the 1970s to today.
-Want to do some gaming IRL?
-Take a break in the game room across the hall from the Lower Commons (#35) while enjoying billiards, foosball, and board games.
+You'll do all of this while also considering how your identity and privilege have affected and might affect your paths.
+Perhaps most importantly, you'll learn these skills and think about these questions in a community of like-minded students.

+25 game on!